 School meals must meet the recommendations of the Dietary Guidelines for Americans for the appropriate age group.
 School lunch provides approximately one-third of the daily nutritional needs for children and school breakfast provides approximately one-fourth.
 Regulations establish standards for fat, saturated fat, protein, Vitamin A, Vitamin C, iron, calcium and calories.
 Although meals must meet federal nutrition requirements, school divisions make decisions about what specific foods to serve and how they are prepared.

 The National School Lunch Act in 1946 created the modern school lunch program.
 Schools across this nation serve more than 30 million children each day.
 The federal laws regulating the school food service programs today are administrated under the United States Department of Agriculture (USDA) through the Virginia Department of Education.
-The program has the objective of improving the health of students by providing good, nutritious foods that students will enjoy eating at a price that all students can afford.
+The program has the objective of improving the health of students by providing good, nutritious foods that students will enjoy.
 Another goal is to encourage and promote nutrition education.

 Facts About Our Department:

 - Surry School Food Service is a unique department in the Surry County School Division because we are self supporting.
 We pay for all direct expenses, payroll and administrative costs.
 No funding comes from Surry County Public Schools general fund.